When digital signage first emerged, it came in the form of a basic television set with a VCR that boasted information about a product or sale.

-As the signs and their abilities progressed over time, the screens matured into large, commercial grade LED’s or LCD’s.
-Today commercial grade displays come in all shapes and sizes.
-From flat screens to round screens to kiosks both short and tall, it seems there’s nothing you can’t accomplish with a digital display.
+As the signs and their capabilities progressed over time, the screens matured into large, commercial-grade LEDs or LCDs.
+Today, commercial-grade displays come in all shapes and sizes.
+From flat screens to round screens and kiosks both short and tall, it seems there’s nothing you can’t accomplish with a digital display.

+Why is this?
 Plain and simple, they just don’t know what options are available to them.
 But we do.
 And we’re going to share some of those options with you.
-Sound good?

 Digital menu boards are more than just digital screens because: